Git Fetch vs Git Pull: What Is the Difference?

 git merge origin/main

 This approach helps you avoid unexpected issues and ensures you understand the changes before applying them.
-For more details, visit merging branches.
+It is especially valuable when working on complex features or when your local branch has diverged significantly from the remote.
+For more details on the merge step, visit merging branches.

 Using Pull with Rebase